Offshore deepwater fields

-West African Ventures was contracted to install certain manifolds and provide a DP3 accommodation vessel and a number of ancillary marine support vessels for the project.
+West African Ventures was contracted to install certain manifolds and provide a DP3 accommodation vessel as well as ancillary marine support vessels for the project.

 In March 2013, Aker Solutions was awarded the contract to supply the umbilicals for the project.
 Comprised of two dynamic and two static steel tube umbilicals, they cover a total length of 16.5km.

-Engineering, procurement and construction (EPC) contractors for the FPSO, the tieback systems and subsea system were Saipem, Acergy Services, and Cameron International respectively.
+Engineering, procurement and construction (EPC) contractors for the FPSO, tieback systems and subsea system were Saipem, Acergy Services, and Cameron International, respectively.
 The FPSO was towed to the project site by Giant Marine.

-Saipem subcontracted Malaysia Shipyard and Engineering (MSE) and Sembawang Marine Offshore Engineering (SMOE) for the fabrication, integration, pre-commissioning and commissioning of the FPSO’s topsides modules.
+Saipem subcontracted Malaysia Shipyard and Engineering (MSE) and Sembawang Marine Offshore Engineering (SMOE, Sembcorp Marine) for the fabrication, integration, pre-commissioning and commissioning of the FPSO’s topsides modules.

 The hull, living quarters and helideck of the FPSO were constructed by Hyundai Heavy Industries.

 SMOE further subcontracted MMC Oil & Gas Engineering (O&G) to provide the detailed structural engineering and design for the electrical and instrument (E&I) modules of the FPSO.
 The CALM buoy was constructed by SBM Offshore.